epiverse-trace/tutorials/instructors/02-practical-delays.md

 - Reported cases (aggregate incidence by date of onset)
 - Onset to death delay

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - What phase of the epidemic are you observing?
 (Exponential growth phase, near peak, or decay end phase)
-- Does the time serie includes all the possible deaths to observe from known cases?
+- Does the time series include all the possible deaths to observe from known cases?
 - How much difference is there between the nCFR and aCFR estimates?
 - Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences you identify from other group outputs? (if available)
+- Compare: What differences do you identify from other group outputs?
+  (if available)

 ### Inputs